-The U.S. Treasury first issued guidance for the use of the HAF funds on April 14, 2021.
-As an eligible entity approved to participate in HAF, CalHFA entered into a Financial Assistance Agreement with Treasury and received 10% of California's total allocation amount on June 22, 2021.
+The U.S. Treasury first issued guidance for the use of the Homeowner Assistance Fund "HAF" funds on April 14, 2021.
+As an eligible entity approved to participate in HAF, the California Housing Finance Agency "CalHFA" entered into a Financial Assistance Agreement with U.S. Treasury and received 10% of California's total allocation amount on June 22, 2021.
 In August 2021, CalHFA launched a pilot phase of the Program using funds from that initial allocation of California's HAF funds.
-After a successful pilot phase, California received the remaining 90% of the funds and the Mortgage Relief Program launched on December 27th, 2021, initially allocating \$750 million for full reinstatement of mortgage and reverse mortgage payments owed.
-Through its continued evaluation of the needs of Californians, CalHFA is now launching an additional program that will allocate \$150 million to assist homeowners that are behind on property taxes only, either because they don't have a mortgage, or their mortgage payments are current.
+Upon Treasury approval on December 17, 2021, CalHFA allocating \$750 million to a program for full reinstatement of mortgage and reverse mortgage payments owed.
+Through its continued evaluation of the needs of Californians, CalHFA allocated \$150 million for this additional program to assist homeowners that are behind on property taxes only, either because they don't have a mortgage, or their mortgage payments are current.
 The program began accepting applications for this utility on June 13, 2022.

-Property Tax Assistance Goal • To address housing instability and foreclosure by providing financial assistance to eliminate past due payments of unescrowed property taxes.
+Property Tax Assistance Goal To address housing instability and foreclosure by providing financial assistance to eliminate past due payments of unescrowed property taxes.
 Size of Property Tax Assistance Allocation CalHFA has allocated \$150 million to use for Property Tax Assistance.
 Requests to amend this program may be made, based on the constant monitoring and reporting of results against goals.
 Targeting and Outreach CalHFA will affirmatively target socially disadvantaged and vulnerable homeowners using a data-driven approach that uses a combination of Qualified Census Tract data (HUD) and the Owner Vulnerability Index (UCLA).
 This will include data-driven targeted marketing and community engagement along with engaging housing counselors, as well as using levers in the program design to ensure that outcomes effectively prioritize socially disadvantaged individuals.
 CalHFA is also working with the California Association of County Tax Collectors and directly with County Treasurers on targeted outreach.
 Eligible Homeowners Homeowner must currently own and occupy the property in California as their primary residence.
 Homeowner must meet the Homeowner Income Eligibility Requirements.
-Homeowner must own and occupy not more than one property.
-Homeowner must attest that they experienced a financial hardship after January 21, 2020.
+Homeowner must not own and occupy more than one property (up to 4 units) Homeowner must attest that they experienced a financial hardship after January 21, 2020.
 The attestation must describe the nature of the financial hardship.
 The unpaid property tax balance of the homeowner's property tax delinquency includes property taxes due after January 21, 2020.
-Momeowners who were delinquent on property taxes prior to January 21, 2020 who entered into a repayment plan with the County, but then could not make the required payments due to a Qualified Financial Hardship will be eligible.
-Co-owners are not permitted to separately apply for the Program assistance.
-Receiving other forms of governmental assistance, including other forms of COVID-19 assistance from the CARES Act, Consolidated Appropriations Act of2021 or the American Rescue Plan Act, does not disqualify a household from the California Mortgage Relief Program.